IceBear6269/2023-03-14-git_basics/README.md

 -'git log': shows us the log / commit history
 	-'git log --oneline': shows us the 1 line per commit version

+-'git diff': shows you new changes to a file that has not been commited
+	-'git diff --staged": shows you changes in the staging area